RickMcConney/toGcode/README.md

 ### Running the Application
-The application can be run from the github link https://rickmcconney.github.io/toGcode/ or you can clne the project.
+The application can be run from the github link https://rickmcconney.github.io/toGcode/ or you can clone the project.
 1. Clone or download the repository
 2. Serve the directory with a local HTTP server:
    ```bash